William Smellie (obstetrician): Career

 He also designed an improved version of the obstetrical forceps, which had been recently revealed after the midwifing Chamberlen family had kept it secret for generations.
 He publicized the use of these instruments although he promoted natural birth as the best method of delivery due to its less invasive nature.
 In his new version of the forceps, Smellie shortened and curved the blades and included a locking mechanism.
 In addition, he described the mechanism of labour, devised a maneuver to deliver the head of a breech, and published his teachings.
 He was the first person to document the natural birthing process and detailed the method by which the head of the child exited the female pelvis.

 Smellie challenged the commonly accepted concept of saving the mother over the child in times of complication.
 Through the introduction of forceps in the field of obstetrics, more delicate maneuvers could be performed and therefore obstetricians were able to equally weigh the life of the mother and child when complications did arise and were more often able to resolve the problem and save both.
 He was the first recorded figure to be able to resuscitate an infant after lung collapse and describe in detail uterine dystocia.

 Smellie was highly respected as a teacher as well as a midwife.
 Ten years after establishing his London practice, Smellie had 900 pupils and had delivered 280 lecture courses.
 His students did not gain any certification or fulfill medical training requirements by attending his courses, but came seeking to enhance their knowledge.
 As a teacher, Smellie tried to provide his students with live demonstrations to go along with course lectures.
 Consequently, he offered free midwifing services to patients if they allowed his students to observe the birthing process.
 This led to a more general practice of medical students attending births as a part of their medical training.

-One of his students, William Hunter, went on to become a well-known obstetrician and served as the physician of Queen Charlotte.
-Unlike Hunter, Smellie was able to gain prestige and success without connections to highly reputable individuals in society.
-Through his humble background, Smellie was able to gain great acclaim through his interest in obstetrics and as an innovator of medical instruments and reference literature.
+One of his students, William Hunter, went on to become a known obstetrician and served as the physician of Queen Charlotte.
+Unlike Hunter, Smellie was able to gain prestige and success without connections to reputable individuals in society.
+Through his background, Smellie was able to gain acclaim through his interest in obstetrics and as an innovator of medical instruments and reference literature.

 Smellie's work was not without opposition.
 At the time, midwifery was a female-dominated profession.
 Most female midwives argued that it was inappropriate for men to assist women with childbirth, and many patients agreed.
 However, Smellie's work helped begin the shift of obstetrics from the work of women with some degree of experience to a medical field practiced largely by trained male physicians and surgeons.